Baltimore biodefense executives face grilling in Congress over botched production of J&J vaccine

 The disclosures raised new questions about oversight of Emergent’s operations by the Trump administration and Johnson & Johnson.
 The documents show both were aware of serious risks of failure at the plant in June 2020, months before vaccine manufacturing began.

 While Emergent has received most of the blame for the manufacturing crisis, the documents show that Johnson & Johnson was aware of serious risks of contamination at the plant.
 It conducted a virtual audit of the facility over multiple days in June 2020.
-The audit report cited mold, inadequate gowning and wipe-down procedures, and ``deficient'' contamination control measures.
+The audit report cited mold, inadequate gowning and wipe-down procedures, and ``deficient'' contamination-control measures.

 “The site virus contamination control strategy is deficient,” the Johnson & Johnson audit report said.
 “There is not a formal Bayview contamination control strategy for the site.”